netx-ulx/P4Visor/readme.md

 [--shadow_source *path_to_p4_program*]
 ```

--The second program to be added to the merged program:
+- The second program to be added to the merged program:
 ```
 [--real_source *path_to_p4_program*]
 ```

--The path of any additional programs to be merged (separated by space):
+- The path of any additional programs to be merged (separated by space):
 ```
 [--l *path_to_p4_program* ... *path_to_p4_program*]
 ```

--The name of the merged JSON file:
+- The name of the merged JSON file:
 ```
 [--json_mg *path_to_dir_with_name.json*]
 ```

--The option to generate a visual representation of the graphs:
+- The option to generate a visual representation of the graphs:
 ```
 [--gen-fig]
 ```

--The directory where the output files will be stored:
+- The directory where the output files will be stored:
 ```
 [--gen_dir *path_to_dir*]
 ```

--The mode of operation (must always be Diff-Testing):
+- The mode of operation (must always be Diff-Testing):
 ```
 [--Diff-testing]
 ```